April Is Stress Awareness Month: What To Know About Stress

 Each day, check in with yourself to ask if you're experiencing any of the above signs of stress or burnout.
 If you recognize these signs, you might benefit from contacting someone you trust or a mental health professional.
 Alongside the other consequences of long-term stress, you may be living with a mental health condition if symptoms do not get better with time or effort.

-Powerful solutions for stress relief
+Powerful solutions for stress management and relief

 Research on stress does not focus on the unfavorable impacts alone.
 A significant body of research has also revealed a range of solutions for stress relief, including the following.
 You might try these techniques to celebrate Stress Awareness Month this year.